-V1: Yearly frequency of 0.45 of at least a 21-day period of rising water temperatures between 10-17°C. It was assumed that because paddlefish utilize the Arkansas River, water temperature fluctuations are suitable for habitat and reproduction, therefore a value maximizing this metric was selected.

-V2: Yearly frequency of 0.45 of spring access to upstream spawning river.
-Because the Arkansas River is such a large system fed by many streams and other rivers, access to suitable upstream spawning habitat is expected, therefore the V2 metric was set to a maximum value.

-V3: 66 hectares of accessible area of gravel and cobble substrate in spawning river within 200 kilometers of winter habitat.
-This number was derived from the 165 acres estimated in the 2005 modeling efforts.

-V4: Average magnitude of 3 meters of spring water rise/average midwinter flow for a period exceeding 10 days with water temperature of 10-17°C. The Arkansas River seasonal water level variability is expected to be suitable for paddlefish, therefore this metric was set to a maximum value.

-V5: Average current velocity of 0.4 meters per second during spring water rise.
+- V1: Yearly frequency of 0.45 of at least a 21-day period of rising water temperatures between 10-17°C. It was assumed that because paddlefish utilize the Arkansas River, water temperature fluctuations are suitable for habitat and reproduction, therefore a value maximizing this metric was selected. - V2: Yearly frequency of 0.45 of spring access to upstream spawning river.
+Because the Arkansas River is such a large system fed by many streams and other rivers, access to suitable upstream spawning habitat is expected, therefore the V2 metric was set to a maximum value. - V3: 66 hectares of accessible area of gravel and cobble substrate in spawning river within 200 kilometers of winter habitat.
+This number was derived from the 165 acres estimated in the 2005 modeling efforts. - V4: Average magnitude of 3 meters of spring water rise/average midwinter flow for a period exceeding 10 days with water temperature of 10-17°C. The Arkansas River seasonal water level variability is expected to be suitable for paddlefish, therefore this metric was set to a maximum value. - V5: Average current velocity of 0.4 meters per second during spring water rise.
 For the purpose of gravel bars, the Arkansas River is large system fed by many other systems.
-Spring brings lots of rain, and flows are not a limiting factor for gravel bar availability, therefore the maximum value of the metric was assumed.

-V6: Minimum DO of 6 mg/l assumed in potential spawning areas while water temperatures are 10-17°C as the water quality of the Arkansas River is generally acceptable and there are no known fish kills due to limited DO, therefore DO is not a factor inhibiting gravel bar use in the study area.
+Spring brings lots of rain, and flows are not a limiting factor for gravel bar availability, therefore the maximum value of the metric was assumed. - V6: Minimum DO of 6 mg/l assumed in potential spawning areas while water temperatures are 10-17°C as the water quality of the Arkansas River is generally acceptable.
+While there are some known fish kills from low DO pocket bursting during hot summer months, their proximity to gravel bars is unknown.
+DO is assumed to not be a factor inhibiting gravel bar use in the study area.